 “Unmodified seeds are the most valuable thing in the world at this stage.
 They are one of the few things we cannot fabricate.
 Unlike our greedy peers in the empire we seek to build a new biome and restore the world as we remember from our nativity, before your cursed decay spread.” the android replies.

-“Yeah, well, good luck with that.” the man grunts walking back over to the capsule gazing inside at the fair-skinned girl resting soundly.
+“Yeah, well, good luck with that.” the man grunts walking back over to the capsule gazing inside at my fair-skinned self resting soundly.

 The ship carries the travelers over the ruins of an old city, through the slumbering lands that grew rotted.
 The lone ship sails through an even more lonely sky.
 Over a vast sea and over mountain passes and fleshy fields it flies.
 Until it reaches a desert wasteland of hollowed buildings for as far as the eye can see.

 As the ship descends to the ground, it opens revealing a secret hanger.
 Two people wait on the platform.
 A young woman with black hair and a much older man.
-When the ship lands the doors open to reveal the ark in which the girl rests.
+When the ship lands the doors open to reveal the ark in which I rest.
 “They did it!” the girl shouts to the man.

 “Brilliant.
 I told you we could trust them.” the man says in a gruff voice.
 He stands stoic in contrast to the young woman’s excitement.
 The man in the suit walks out of the hanger pacing to the older man.
 “Bring me the capsule.” the older man commands.

 “There was a complication.
-We need to give the androids a double payment before they will release the girl to us.” the man in the suit tells the older man.
+We need to give the androids a bit more payment before they will release the girl to us.” the man in the suit tells the older man.

 The older man growls under his breath.
 He turns to the girl.
 “Vanity, do it, go get another seed for Brainer to give these swine.”